mozilla/pulse/README.md

 ## Style

-Pulse follows the default formatting recommendations provided by [`prettier`](https://github.com/jlongster/prettier).
+Pulse follows the default formatting recommendations provided by [`prettier`](https://github.com/jlongster/prettier), but with single quotes.
 To lint the source tree:

 ```sh
 npm run lint